genomic-medicine-sweden/nallo/docs/usage.md

 #### Filter variants

-This subworkflow filters SNVs and SVs.
-It required at least the alignment and SNV calling workflows, but most of the time also the SNV annotation and ranking workflows.
+This subworkflow filters SNVs and SVs to generate a "clinical" set of variants.
+It requires the SNV and SV annotation subworkflows, and so also the alignment, SNV and SV calling subworkflows.

 | Parameter                               | Description                                                                                                                                                               |
 | --------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |